 - Ability to use the exact Hessian under IPOPT.

-- Straightforward definition of multi-segment problems, which are multiphase problems where the dynamics and path constraints are the same in all phases.
+where the dynamics and path constraints are the same in all phases.

 - Several new real world examples, including the zero propellant maneuver of the International Space Station.